 Those eligible for Currently Not Collectible status typically do not have any assets for the IRS to collect on and have a low income with which to pay his or her tax debt with.
 Those who are unable to work (due to health problems, etc.) may be eligible for CNC.
 In general, a taxpayer must show that further collection efforts by the IRS will create an undue hardship.
 The Law Office of John McDuff, P.C. will work with you to prepare all of the appropriate documentation necessary to prove that you are a good candidate for CNC status.

 Although interest and penalties will continue to accumulate while you are in Currently Not Collectible status, the IRS is required to stop collection efforts for one year.
 If your financial position does not improve, you may remain in CNC until the statute of limitations bars further collection by the IRS.
 Because of this, the IRS is not likely to grant this status unless the taxpayer provides extensive documentation.
 John McDuff has 20+ years of experience representing taxpayers before the IRS, and he can place your case in the best possible light.

 Contact Tax Attorney, John McDuff

 The Law Office of John McDuff, P.C. serves individuals in Austin, Travis County, and Central Texas.
-If you would like to discuss your case, contact us today at 512.457.1177.
+If you would like to discuss your case, call us today at 512.457.1177.